supahcraig/redpanda_basics/connectors/Benthos/demos/db2_cdc.md

 ### Register the connector

+_Open another terminal window, again connected to your Ubuntu host._

 The Kafka Connect instance is just the KC framework, you'll need to register the actual connector.